 The Pastoral Team

 While the form tutor is usually the first point of contact for any questions or concerns pupils or their parents may have, we have a number of other staff with specific pastoral responsibilities.
-Four Heads of Section, the Head of Lower (year 7), Middle (years 8 and 9), and Upper Schools (years 10 and 11) and the Head of Sixth Form lead each section of the school.
-In addition we offer a counselling service to those girls who may need additional support.
-We have a full time nurse and the Deputy Head Pastoral has overall responsibility for the welfare of all the girls in the school, as well as being the designated Senior Lead for Safeguarding and Child Protection.
-The wellbeing of all our pupils is a priority and we believe firmly in helping our girls stay healthy and well, both in mind and body, and we encourage strong and supportive links between girls, staff and parents.
+Five Heads of Section, the Head of Year 7, Head of Year 8, Head of Year 9, Head of Years 10 & 11 and the Head of Sixth Form lead each section of the school.
+In addition we offer a counselling service to those pupils who may need additional support.
+We have a full time nurse, plus a team of counsellors, and the Deputy Head Pastoral has overall responsibility for the welfare of all the pupils in the school, as well as being the designated Senior Lead for Safeguarding and Child Protection.
+The wellbeing of all our pupils is a priority and we believe firmly in helping our pupils stay healthy and well, both in mind and body, and we encourage strong and supportive links between pupils, staff and parents.